 We were quickly joined by graphics designers, amongst them Nikita Sorokin who is responsible for the current web page design.
 Then came volunteers amongst our first participants, who played a major role in animating and moderating the bulletin board on the C@H site.
 Most recently Marius Millea joined in with major revisions to the computational infrastructure on which C@H runs, preparing for an exciting future (more about that below).

 The first goal of Cosmology@Home has been to farm out computations that help us understand the beginning, evolution and current state of the cosmos.
-As part of the Planck space mission C@H have helped find the models that best describe our Universe by enabling the rapid comparison of millions of models to the available astronomical and particle physics data.
-In order to achieve this goal, C@H participants have computed the observable predictions of millions of theoretical models with different parameter combinations.
-As a result C@H has played a major behind the scenes role in the analysis of Planck data - through allowing rapid parameter comparisons at various stages of the data analysis work.
+As part of the Planck space mission C@H has helped find the models that best describe our Universe by enabling the rapid comparison of millions of models to the available astronomical and particle physics data.
+In order to achieve this goal, C@H participants have explored theoretical models with a larger number of different parameter combinations.
+As a result, C@H has played a major behind-the-scenes role in the analysis of Planck data - through allowing rapid parameter comparisons at various stages of the data analysis work.
 This role has been acknowledged in a recent publication that was entirely enabled by our work; but even the preparation of major Planck cosmological parameter and power spectrum papers was fueled by your computations under the hood.
-These papers have now been cited thousands of times.
+These papers are amongst the most frequently cited papers in all of astrophysics.

 In the meantime I moved to the Institute of Astrophysics in Paris (IAP), a unit of the Pierre and Marie Curie University (UPMC).
 Very soon afterwards I helped in the creation of the Lagrange Institute in Paris.

 Most importantly, I would like to take this opportunity to thank you.
 My team and I have been overwhelmed by the level of community enthusiasm Cosmology@Home has generated right from the start.
-This made us realize the potential of Cosmology@Home as a way to connect our research with people all around the world who are enthusiastic (or at least curious!) about cosmology, astrophysics, particle physics and computing.
-We now have tens of thousands of participants in hundreds of countries have contributed to front-line research in cosmology.
+This made us realize the potential of Cosmology@Home as a way to connect our research with people all around the world who are excited (or at least curious!) about cosmology, astrophysics, particle physics and computing.
+Since its inception, tens of thousands of participants in hundreds of countries have contributed to front-line research in cosmology.

 As always, we are looking forward to your feedback on this and all other aspects of the project.
 Do not hesitate to contact us, either by e-mail or using the message boards related to Cosmology@Home.